 Catherine has received awards in The Representational Art Conference,The Portrait Society of America, the State Museum of Pennsylvania, The Salmagundi Club and ten Best in Show or First Prizes in juried exhibits.

 Catherine Prescott was born in Washington D.C. and raised in Wisconsin.
 Her work consists primarily of portraits for exhibitions, competitions, and for both public and private commissions.
-In 2018 she completed the official portrait of Governor Tom Corbett for the State Capitol.
+In 2019 she won the Cerulean award at TRAC and presented a paper there on current representational painting.
 She also paints still lifes and landscapes.
 She has twice exhibited a portrait in the Outwin Boochever Portrait Competition at the National Portrait Gallery, Smithsonian Institution.
-This year her work is featured with four works in a large, narrative portrait exhibition at the Susquehanna Art Museum, Harrisburg.
+In 2018 she completed the official portrait of Governor Tom Corbett for the State Capitol and her work was featured with four works in a large, narrative portrait exhibition at the Susquehanna Art Museum, Harrisburg.
 In 2017 she exhibited with Women Painting Women in their first group traveling show, "In Earnest" curated by Alia El-Bermani.
 Other 2017 shows include “Sight Unseen,” curated by Alia El-Bermani, a collaboration between Abend Gallery and Poets/Artists magazine, and“Honoring the Legacy of David Park,” curated by John Seed and held at Santa Clara University.
 In 2016, she was one of nine painters asked by Principle Gallery, Charleston, to exhibit portraits of the nine parishioners who were killed at the Emanuel AME Church in Charleston in June 2015.
 The artists then gave the portraits to the victims’ families.